lightbend-labs/dbuild/README.md

 You can find the complete dbuild documentation at the [dbuild web site](http://typesafehub.github.com/dbuild).

-To recompile, publish, etc., just type the following in the root project:

-    ^command

-where command is one of compile, clean, test, publish, publishLocal, etc.

 To create a dbuild release (if you belong to the Typesafe organization on Bintray):

-1. Type "^release"  (please do not use "^publish", as some additional preparation is necessary)
+1. Type "release"  (please do not use "^publish", as some additional preparation is necessary)
 2. Check https://bintray.com/typesafe/ivy-releases/dbuild/view to ensure files are as expected (Optional)
 3. Type "root/bintrayRelease" to make the release public